Return to PERSPECTIVES

 Investment Opportunity

-Today, Lodge Link is EBITDA neutral (Earnings Before Interest, Tax, Depreciation and Amortization) and growing net revenues at over 25% per annum.
+Today, Lodge Link is EBITDA neutral and growing net revenues at over 25% per annum.
 In any potential monetization plan, it would likely be valued at a multiple of sales, unlike BDI’s core business, which is traditionally valued on EBITDA.
 In our view, either the market does not attribute any value to Lodge Link or BDI’s core business is significantly undervalued relative to its peers.

 Despite the strong share price appreciation since Pembroke first invested in February 2023 at $5.60, we believe BDI is still in the early stages of discovery and the thesis remains as attractive as ever.
-Investors tend to be slow to reopen old dossiers associated with historical stigma, but there are plenty of opportunities where the story has changed.
+Investors tend to be slow to reopen old dossiers associated with historical stigma, but there are opportunities when the story has changed.

 Other Articles Of Interest